Roque Sáenz Peña: Presidency

 The electoral act that led Roque Sáenz Peña to the presidency of Argentina took place on 13 March 1910, with a large number of irregularities common at that time.
 The new president had not even participated in the electoral campaign: he was the Argentine ambassador to Italy.
 A single list of elector candidates participated in the elections, of which ten - out of 273 - did not vote for Sáenz Peña.

 Days before assuming the presidency, Sáenz Peña met with President Figueroa Alcorta and with the leader of the opposition, Hipólito Yrigoyen.
 In this last interview, the radical leader promised to abandon the revolutionary path, and Sáenz Peña to promulgate an electoral law that would modernize the elections and prevent electoral fraud.
 Yrigoyen requested the intervention of the provinces to prevent their governors from interfering with said process, Sáenz Peña refused but allowed radicalism to be part of the government.

+During his presidency, in 1912, a National Department of Labor was established.
+Legislation was introduced the following year authorizing loans for the building of housing for public employees, and in 1914 a law was passed exempting construction firms under contract (as noted by one study) “to build working-class housing from paying customs duties on imported construction materials.”.